lbaw-admin/lbaw-laravel-2017-18/README.md

     # Seed database from the seed.sql file.
 Needed on first run and everytime the database script changes.
     php artisan db:seed
-    php artisan serve # Start the development server
+    # Start the development server
+    php artisan serve

 Access http://localhost:8000 to see the app running.
 If you made changes to the credentials be sure to update the `.env` file accordingly.

 ## Publishing your image

 You should keep your git's master branch always functional and frequently build and deploy your code.
-To do so, you will create a docker image for your project and publish it at docker hub.
-LBAW's teachers will frequently pull all these images and make them available at TODO..
+To do so, you will create a _docker_ image for your project and publish it at [docker hub](https://hub.docker.com/).
+LBAW's teachers will frequently pull all these images and make them available at **TODO**.

-First thing you need to do is create a docker hub account and get your username from it.
+First thing you need to do is create a [docker hub](https://hub.docker.com/) account and get your username from it.
 Once you have a username, let your docker know who you are by executing:

     docker login